Kilcock

 Kilcock is a town and townland in the north of County Kildare, Ireland, on the border with County Meath.
 As of the 2022 census, it had a population of 8,674, making it the eighth largest town in County Kildare and 61st largest in Ireland.
-The town is located 35 km west of Dublin, and is on the Royal Canal.
+The town is 28 km west of Dublin city centre (34 km by road), and is on the Royal Canal.
 It is in a civil parish of the same name.

 Local industries include a large Musgrave Group distribution centre, which supplies SuperValu and Centra stores across much of the country.

 History

 Kilcock takes its name from the 6th century Saint Coca who founded a church beside the Rye River, a major tributary of the River Liffey.
 The saint is traditionally said to have been a sister of St. Kevin of Glendalough; by occupation, she was an embroiderer of church vestments, including those for St. Colmcille.
 A holy well dedicated to Coca, formerly thought to be lost in the back-yards of Kilcock, is believed locally to be in the area behind the Permanent TSB building, and her feast is remembered on 6 June.
 However, this commemoration is a modern revival as when the Ordnance Survey of the area was being made in 1837 it was recorded that "there is no old church in ruins in this parish nor is any patron saint or day remembered... the meaning of the name Cille Choc is not remembered."
 When the present parish church was dedicated in 1867 it was named for St. Coca, and it had cost £10,000 to build to the design of architect J.J.
 McCarthy.

 In the 8th century, there was a battle between rival kings near the church of St. Coca, then in the territory of Carbury and close to the border between Leinster and Meath.
 There is a gap of several hundred years until the next reference to Kilcock when, in 1303, it belonged to the Hospital of St. John of Jerusalem at Kilmainham.

 In the 17th century, markets and fairs were held regularly in Kilcock.
 The tolls and duties of Kilcock Fairs were shared between the Wogans of Rathcoffey and the Eustaces of Castlemartin, Kilcullen, County Kildare.
 Kilcock had 70 acres (28 ha) of common land to which several inhabitants had a common right.
 There was also a Commons at Courtown (Bawnogue & Duncreevan) and Laragh Commons.

 The markets in Kilcock were probably the largest in North Kildare.
 A measure of oats in those times was referred to as a "Kilcock Measure."